-CM 103 Broadcasting I
+CM E103 Broadcasting I 3 c.h

 An examination of the influence which radio has on the thinking and behavior of society.
 This course will stress the discipline of critical and discriminating listening and the various kinds of performances and skills employed by the performer.
 May not be used to satisfy an English requirement.
 Not offered every semester.